DeepSpectrum/DeepSpectrum/README.md

 * tqdm
 * pandas
 * liac-arff (imports as 'arff')
+* librosa
 * caffe with all dependencies.
 For installation instructions:
   [https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide) or
   [http://caffe.berkeleyvision.org/installation.html](http://caffe.berkeleyvision.org/installation.html).
   Make sure you can do `import caffe` without errors from the python prompt in your commandline of choice.
-* alternatively, a tensorflow based version is available in a separate branch.
+* alternatively, the tool can also be run with a tensorflow backend based on (https://github.com/ethereon/caffe-tensorflow).

 ## Installation
 For the caffe version, all dependencies apart from caffe itself can be installed by running